zeper-eng/Learning/README.md

 Because of the sigmoid function we do not automatically recieve an easy to use closed-form solution so we must use numerical methods to compute our ideal solution it.

-Fortunately logistic regression function is typically convex and has 1 pretty easy to find global minima so I implemented using a simple T steps gradient descent(steepest descent) where our gradient is defined as:
+Fortunately the logistic regression function is typically convex and has 1 pretty easy to find global minima so I implemented using a simple T steps gradient descent(steepest descent) where our gradient is defined as:

 ![gradient matrix form](https://latex.codecogs.com/svg.latex?\nabla_B\ell(B)=X^{T}(\sigma(XB)-Y))